sjdv1982/seamless/docs/sphinx/html/_sources/transformer.md.txt

 TODO: document preliminary and progress

-## Bash/docker transformers
+## Bash transformers

-Bash and Docker transformers have `ctx.tf.language` set to "bash" and "docker".
+Bash transformers have `ctx.tf.language` set to "bash".

 In both cases, `ctx.tf.code` is written in bash.
 The bash code will have access to every input pin stored as a file of the same name.